3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ## BE SURE YOU WANT TO DO THIS!
 THIS IS THE POINT OF NO RETURN!
 This will update all your system components to the latest available versions for this image.

-Here you need your rabbits foot & to keep your fingers crossed as the new updated system attempts to start!

 I HOPE YOU MADE A BACKUP OR CLONE!!!!
 ```
 sudo apt-get update